rust-lang/book/src/ch21-02-multithreaded.md

 ```

 Now the error occurs because we don’t have an `execute` method on `ThreadPool`.
-Recall from [“Creating a Finite Number of
+Recall from the [“Creating a Finite Number of
-Threads”](#creating-a-finite-number-of-threads)<!-- ignore --> that we decided
+Threads”](#creating-a-finite-number-of-threads)<!-- ignore --> section that we
-our thread pool should have an interface similar to `thread::spawn`.
+decided our thread pool should have an interface similar to `thread::spawn`.
 In
-addition, we’ll implement the `execute` function so it takes the closure it’s
+addition, we’ll implement the `execute` function so that it takes the closure
-given and gives it to an idle thread in the pool to run.
+it’s given and gives it to an idle thread in the pool to run.

 We’ll define the `execute` method on `ThreadPool` to take a closure as a
 parameter.
-Recall from [“Moving Captured Values Out of the Closure and the `Fn`
+Recall from the [“Moving Captured Values Out of
-Traits”][fn-traits]<!-- ignore --> in Chapter 13 that we can take closures as
+Closures”][moving-out-of-closures]<!-- ignore --> in Chapter 13 that we can
-parameters with three different traits: `Fn`, `FnMut`, and `FnOnce`.
-We need to
+take closures as parameters with three different traits: `Fn`, `FnMut`, and
-decide which kind of closure to use here.
-We know we’ll end up doing something
+`FnOnce`.
+We need to decide which kind of closure to use here.
+We know we’ll
-similar to the standard library `thread::spawn` implementation, so we can look
+end up doing something similar to the standard library `thread::spawn`
-at what bounds the signature of `thread::spawn` has on its parameter.
-The
+implementation, so we can look at what bounds the signature of `thread::spawn`
-documentation shows us the following:
+has on its parameter.
+The documentation shows us the following:

 ```rust,ignore
 pub fn spawn<F, T>(f: F) -> JoinHandle<T>